 The counterattack delivery

-With perfectly erect and open posture (correlated to power) I look straight at what ought to be his eyes beyond the shades and say confidently and loudly:
+With perfectly erect and open posture (posture is correlated to power) I look straight at what ought to be his eyes beyond the shades and say confidently and loudly:

 Me: “Hey man, I hope you don’t wanna take me home or something”